Fatal cliff fall: Father finds body of daughter, April Morel, after she slips while jogging

 "We fell in love pretty quickly.
 We didn't want to be away from each other very long."

-A shared loved of travel meant their long-distance relationship was quickly filled with adventures in Spain and Hawaii.
+A shared love of travel meant their long-distance relationship was quickly filled with adventures in Spain and Hawaii.

 Together again in New Zealand the couple were in Golden Bay set to go camping in the Abel Tasman national park when news broke of the impending lockdown.